AM5-M2 and AM4-M4

 The AM5-M2 and AM4-M4 are two series of Alstom Metropolis heavy rail rolling stock that operate on lines M2 and M4 of the Budapest Metro.

 Since 2009, 22 AM5-M2 sets have been constructed for use on Line M2 with delivery to be completed by 2013.
 A further 22 AM4-M4 sets have been constructed since 2012 for use on Line M4 with delivery due to be completed by 2014.

-On December 5th, 2016, an accident occurred on Metro Line M2 which involved an AM5-M2 rolling stock.
+On December 5, 2016, an accident occurred on Metro Line M2 which involved an AM5-M2 rolling stock.
 An incoming train collided with a waiting train at the Pillangó utca metro station.
 This was the first serious accident in the history of the Budapest metro.
 The accident did not result in a fatality, but according to the prosecution, a total of twenty-one were injured, five of whom were classified as serious.
-The unit was scrapped soon after the accident.
-When the trains were received in 2010, it was revealed most units came totally defective which delayed their entry to revenue service.
-The accident on December 5th, 2016, was eventually the result of a braking system failure on the AM5-M2 unit.
-The similar units on line M4 came 99.8% reliable, and no defects present in them.